opencog/docker/opencog/README.md

 * `opencog/learn` -- An image containing the language-learning
   subproject.

-The above three images "don't actually do anything"; they just provide baseline software installs.
+The above four images don't actually "do anything"; they just provide baseline software installs.

 Actual demos, which "do actual stuff", are listed below.
 These need to